dyweb/blog/source/introduction_to_time_series_database.md

 When building TSDB on top of existing databases ([Cassandra](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=Cassandra), [HBase](https://xephonhq.github.io/awesome-time-series-database/?language=All&backend=HBase) etc.), the former is used more, while for TSDB written from scratch, the latter is more popular.

-## Evolve of Time series database

-## Types of Time series databases
+## Types of time series databases

 Time series databases can be split into two types, existing databases with time series specific special schema or databases designed to for time series data.
-We use Xephon-K (based on Cassandra modeled after KairosDB) and InfluxDB as example for following discussion.
+We use KairosDB and InfluxDB as example for following discussion.

-### Xephon-K
+### KairosDB

+Before dive into KairosDB, let's warm up using a simplified version called [Xephon-K](https://github.com/xephonhq/xephon-k).
 [Xephon-K](https://github.com/xephonhq/xephon-k) is a multi backend time series database I wrote for testing out different mechanism of building TSDB.
 Its immature Cassandra backend is simple and modeled after [KairosDB](https://kairosdb.github.io/).

 Cassandra (C*) is a column family NoSQL database modeled after BigTable, people sometimes call it **wide column**.
 You can think column family as a map of map of map.
+It's a row store, not a column store.
-We can match some concept of it to RDBMS.
+We can match some concept of Cassandra with RDBMS's.
 `Keyspace` in C* is database in RDBMS, i.e. you create different database for you blog and ecommerce application for isolation.
 `Table` in C* is a map and `Partition Key` is its key, also known as (physical) row key, which is used to partition data to different nodes.
 The value of the top level map is also map, and its key is the `Cluster key` (column), its value is also a map.